mrnorman/YAKL/doc/algorithms.md

 Location results use `unpack_global_index`: `Array` returns zero-based indices; `Array_F` and `SArray_F` return their actual possibly negative lower-bound-relative indices.
 If an extremum occurs multiple times, the lowest contiguous linear offset wins.
 Min/max values and locations require nonempty inputs.
 Floating-point reduction association is backend-dependent, so bitwise-identical sums/products across different execution configurations are not promised.
+With Kokkos debug enabled, `minloc` and `maxloc` reject any input containing NaN.
+Release builds omit the NaN check entirely; callers must provide NaN-free input when a meaningful location is required.

 ### Small-matrix operations